Home Compare DVA vs HCA

 DaVita vs HCA Healthcare: Which Stock Looks Stronger in 2026?

-HCA Healthcare leads structurally, with profitability as the clearest single gap between the two profiles.
+The structural profiles are close, with HCA Healthcare carrying a narrow edge on growth.
 DaVita still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, DaVita carries the stronger setup — intact trend against HCA Healthcare's broken trend.
 That leaves a split case: the structural lead stays with HCA Healthcare, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.